linode/docs/docs/guides/platform/vlan/how-to-create-a-private-network-with-linode-vlans-api/index.md

 You can attach a Linode to a VLAN in three different ways using the Linode API:

 - As part of the configuration of a new Linode using the Linode Create ([POST /linodes/instances](/docs/api/linode-instances/#linode-create)) endpoint.
-- By creating a new Configuration Profile for a Linode using the Configuration Profile Create ([POST /linode/instances/{linodeId}/configs](/docs/api/linode-instances/#configuration-profile-create)) endpoint.
+- By creating a new configuration profile for a Linode using the Configuration Profile Create ([POST /linode/instances/{linodeId}/configs](/docs/api/linode-instances/#configuration-profile-create)) endpoint.
-- By editing an existing Configuration Profile of a Linode using the Configuration Profile Update ([/linode/instances/{linodeId}/configs/{configId}](/docs/api/linode-instances/#configuration-profile-update)) endpoint.
+- By editing an existing configuration profile of a Linode using the Configuration Profile Update ([/linode/instances/{linodeId}/configs/{configId}](/docs/api/linode-instances/#configuration-profile-update)) endpoint.

 The steps in this guide can be adopted to create and use VLANs for your specific use case.